jmackitty/Credit_Risk_Analysis/README.md

 <img width="367" alt="EasyEnsemble" src="https://user-images.githubusercontent.com/99056132/183273678-18f55932-f902-408a-97ee-996fbf9ccbea.png">

 ## Summary:
 The most accurate model is the EasyEnsembleClassifier, but this still has a low precision when it comes to high_risk.
 This increases the chances of the bank granting loans/mortgages to high risk customer.
-I would continue to work with the EasyEnsembleClassifier to try to get the high risk precision to increase, but this wo
+I would continue to work with the EasyEnsembleClassifier to try to get the high risk precision to increase, but this would be the best model to use.